Come visit the Breton Coastal Medieval Fortified City of Saint Malo

 Mid-July’s beautiful weather soon drew us to one of the many cafés within the walls.
 Note- although St. Malo extends beyond the city walls today, my focus will be on our findings within the walls, the Intra-Mur, as that is where Saint Malo’s story begins.

-Eight doors allow entrance to the narrow streets which offered alternating atmospheres of bustling tourism and peaceful squares.
+Eight ports (doors) allow entrance to the narrow streets which offer alternating atmospheres of bustling tourism and peaceful squares.

 Just as the sailors from times past used the steeple of Saint Vincent Cathedral as their guidepost, you also can easily navigate the maze of streets via the steeple.

 In Saint Vincent Cathedral you will find the tomb of Jacques Cartier who discovered Canada.
 Appointed by François I to identify a route to China via Newfoundland, Jacques Cartier discovered the Saint Lawrence estuary and the Bay of Gaspé.
 Thus, Canada was discovered by a Malouin.
-More pictures of the inside of the Cathedral can be found here.
+More pictures of the inside of the Cathedral can be found at St Vincent Cathedral .